 “She wants to get married,” he said.
 “But this is Greece.
 Men are in charge.”

 I was alone in my whitewashed room when there was a knock at the door.
 Achilles and another man.
 “Kalispera – good evening.”
 I’d picked up enough Greek to get around.

 “This is Costas.”
 Achilles jerked his head toward the second man.
 Costas was big for a Greek, about six-two, heavy, with a large black mustache.
 He and I exchanged a perfunctory handshake, and both men entered.
 I gave Achilles a beer, Costas grunted a refusal, and they sat on a pair of orange crates that were my furniture while I perched on the edge of my bed.

 Achilles fidgeted and shot glances at Costas who scowled like a gargoyle.
 Achilles took a deep breath and said, “I’m getting married.
 To Sophia, you know, the girl I spoke to you about.”
 He pointed with the neck of his bottle.
 “Costas is her brother.
 I’d like you to be my koumbaros, the best man at the wedding.
 We’re getting married at Sophia’s home-village of Castelli on the island of Crete, in a week, the Monday after Easter.”
 Achilles took a long swig of his beer.

 My eyes widened, and I leaned back on my elbows.
 I didn’t blurt out “so soon?”
 In the Orthodox Greek Church, there are no weddings during Lent.
 Clearly, Sophia was pregnant.
 The man who dishonored a girl triggered a vendetta with her clan, and Costas wasn’t letting Achilles out of his sight.
-I gazed at Costas, who crossed his arms over his belly, then back at Achilles who looked at me down the neck of his bottle.
+I gazed at Costas, crossed arms over his belly, then back at Achilles looking at me down the neck of his bottle.

 I said, “Sure, of course.”